srdavidson/smime/SBR.md

 3. **Validation of eID**

-If authentication using an eID is used as evidence, the CA or RA SHALL confirm that:
+If authentication using an eID or mDL is used as evidence, the CA or RA SHALL confirm:

-  a. the eID scheme is suitable (i.e., the eID is accessible via a "notified" eIDAS-Node, or the mDL conforms with ISO/IEC 18013-7 and the issuer is present in the AAMVA Digital Trust Service); and
+  a. in the case of eID according to Article 9 of the [eIDAS Regulation](https://eur-lex.europa.eu/eli/reg/2014/910/2024-05-20), that the eID scheme is suitable (i.e., the eID is accessible via a "notified" eIDAS-Node).

+  b. in the case of mDL:
+   * the issuing authority is suitable (i.e., authorized by recognized trust frameworks for the jurisdiction of the issuing authority); and
+   * the mDL attributes and digital signatures have been validated in accordance with ISO/IEC 18013-3, ISO/IEC 18013-7, and any applicable standards in the jurisdiction of the issuing authority.

-  b. the individual eID is valid (i.e., not expired, suspended, or revoked).
+  The CA or RA SHALL confirm that the individual eID or mDL is valid (i.e., not expired, suspended, or revoked).

-The authentication using the eID SHALL be created as part of the identity validation process, and evidence of the validation with the eID's Identity Provider (IdP) SHALL be retained by the CA or RA.
+The authentication using the eID or mDL SHALL be created as part of the identity validation process, and evidence of the validation with the eID or mDL's Identity Provider (IdP) SHALL be retained by the CA or RA.

 4.	**Validation of digital signature with certificate**